Gum Disease Treatment in Denton, TX

 Risk Factors of Gum Disease

 The underlying cause of gum disease is bacteria-ridden plaque that builds up on your teeth.
-It’s crucial to maintain a proper at-home oral hygiene routine to help prevent the condition from spreading.
-This includes brushing your teeth at least twice a day, flossing daily, and scheduling dental checkups with Dr. Ruehle or another experienced dentist.
+It’s crucial to maintain a proper at-home oral hygiene routine to help prevent the bacteria that cause the condition from spreading.
+This includes brushing your teeth at least twice a day, flossing daily (preferably before bedtime), and scheduling dental checkups with Dr. Ruehle or another experienced dentist.

-There are several factors that increase the risk of developing gum disease, including:
+Several factors increase the risk of developing gum disease, including:

 • Diabetes